TobEnd/nginx-stream-http_sub_module/README.md

   }
 }
 ```
-For little more help on stream config and the http replacement config:
+For more help on stream configuration and the http replacement config:

 https://nginx.org/en/docs/stream/ngx_stream_core_module.html